asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 ```

 ### `Servers` object
 The `servers` object in an AsyncAPI document is a map of `server` objects that defines the network endpoints or brokers that applications can connect to for exchanging messages.
 It specifies the details necessary to establish a connection, such as the protocol, host, port, and additional connection options.
-The `server` object is used to capture details such as URIs, protocols and security configuration.

 The purpose of the `servers` object is to provide the necessary information for clients to connect to the message broker or server and participate in the message exchange or listen to the events.
 By defining multiple servers, the AsyncAPI document can accommodate different environments or deployment scenarios, such as production, staging, or development.